Dispatch Automation

 Overlapping Events & Event Consolidation

-It is possible to receive overlapping dispatches for certain timeslots if events are awarded or called for multiple programs so ensure that your implementation can process and combine these overlapping time periods appropriately.
+It is possible to receive overlapping dispatches for certain timeslots if events are triggered for different reasons or for multiple programs so ensure that your implementation can process and combine these overlapping time periods appropriately.
 For example, a CAISO DRAM award could be received from 5-6pm and an ELRP event called from 5-9pm.
+Check out Test Case 6 in the Test Cases guide for additional CAISO, CA DSGS, and NYISO overlapping examples.

 When combining events and deciding how to respond appropriately, it is suggested that you use one or more of the dispatch strategies below.